thma/lambda-cat/README.md

 s p q x = (p x) (q x)
 ```

 So we can conclude that SKI-combinators and CCC are equivalent implementations of the λ-calculus.
+I admit this is a rather handwaving then a solid prove.
+You'll find a much more solid version in the classic paper [Categorical Combinators](https://core.ac.uk/download/pdf/82017242.pdf)